 In a sense, overwriting data is a form of data wiping.
-When data on an electronic device is overwritten, a pattern of ones and zeros is written over the existing data.
-The pattern does not need to be random — set patterns can also be used.
-In most cases overwriting once will accomplish the task.
-But if the medium is a high-security one, it may require multiple passes.
-This ensures that all data is completely destroyed and no bit shadows can be detected.
+Overwriting data on an electronic device involves writing a random or set pattern of ones and zeroes over the existing data.
+In most cases, overwriting once will accomplish the task.
+A high-security medium may require multiple passes to thoroughly destroy all data, with no detectable bit shadows.

 Overwriting is perhaps the most common way to destroy data.
-However, it can take a lot of time and only works when the medium being overwritten has not been damaged and can still have data written to it.
+However, it can take a lot of time and only works when the medium you want to overwrite is intact and can still have data written to it.
 It also does not offer any security protection during the overwriting process.
 Overwriting does not work on any hard drive that contains advanced storage management components.
-If you are overwriting a device due to legal requirements, you may require a license for every piece of media that is being overwritten.
+If you are overwriting a device due to legal requirements, you may require a separate license for every medium.
 It is not foolproof.

-Experts in the field recommend following the standards created by the (NIST) or the (IRS).
-If you follow the standards, you reduce the chances that someone will be able to recover overwritten data.
+Experts in the field recommend following NIST or IRS standards to reduce the chances that someone will manage to recover overwritten data.

-When you degauss a piece of electronic equipment, you render its hard drive inoperable.
-Degaussing destroys the interconnect equipment of the hard drive.
-This is not the method to choose if you want to reuse an electronic digital device like a laptop, computer or mobile phone.
+First, when you degauss a piece of electronic equipment, you render its hard drive inoperable.
+Degaussing destroys the hard drive’s interconnect equipment, making it impossible to reuse the device containing the drive.

 6. Physical Destruction

-Many individuals want to recycle their old equipment but are reluctant to do so because of the information the equipment may contain.
-Frequently, these people pull out the hard drive and a hammer and smash it to bits.
+Many people want to recycle their old equipment but are reluctant to do so because of the information it may contain.
+Frequently, these people pull out the hard drive and smash it to bits with a hammer.

 Degaussing is a form of physical destruction.
-Incineration is as well, although isn’t common because it requires destruction to occur away from human habitats and creates a chain of custody risk.
+So is incineration, though it’s less common because it requires destruction to occur away from human habitats and creates a chain of custody risk.

 How Do You Choose a Data Destruction Company?

-When choosing a data destruction company, there are several essential elements that you should keep in mind.
+When choosing a data destruction company, remember several essential elements.

 1. Certificates of Sanitization

-Make sure the data destruction company supplies documentation.
-It’s important to have a document that shows a clear audit trail that includes proof of erased data.
-This is especially important if your company does any business in Europe, where businesses can face substantial fines if they don’t dispose of data according to legislation.
+Data destruction companies should provide a clear audit trail with proof of erased data.
+This documentation is especially vital if your company does any business in the European Union, where businesses can face substantial fines if they don’t dispose of data according to legislation.

-If your audit or compliance department requests NSA-level destruction, DataSpan can help your company figure out what the standard means and help you achieve compliance.
+If your audit or compliance department requests NSA-level destruction, DataSpan can help your company figure out what the standard means so you can achieve compliance.

 4. Insurance and Security

-Research the companies that you are thinking of hiring to do your data destruction.
-Once you have it narrowed down to two or three possible providers, ask them for references.
-Also, check to make sure the companies are insured.
-If not, that’s a warning sign that they may not be prepared to assume responsibility if there is an accident or mishap with your data.
+Research the companies you are thinking of hiring to do your data destruction.
+Once you have narrowed down your list to two or three possible providers, ask them for references and check to make sure the companies have the appropriate insurance coverage.
+If not, that’s a warning sign they may not be ready to assume responsibility if there is an accident or mishap with your data.
 Finally, find out if their employees go through background checks and if they have received any security training.

-Ask them for an explanation of their methods.
-If a provider is unwilling to explain their methods for data destruction, walk away immediately.
+Ask the company for an explanation of their data destruction methods.
+If a provider is unwilling to explain their techniques, walk away immediately.

-Do they begin with a process to discover all the data that needs to be destroyed?
-Find out if their asset tracking and data erasure platforms connect with each other.
-This helps reduce the chances of any errors.
+Do they begin with a process to discover all the data that needs destruction?
+To reduce the chances of errors, find out if their asset tracking and data erasure platforms connect with each other.

 If you’re worried about your sensitive data falling into the wrong hands, your best bet is to have it destroyed on-site and in the actual storage device if possible.
-This provides the fewest risks of any data breach.
-But that is not always possible.
-If you need to ship your equipment to another location, it is very important that you retain a record that shows the chain of custody and obtain an explanation of their method of data destruction before you ship any equipment to a data destruction provider’s facility.
+This approach provides the fewest data breach risks, but it is not always feasible.
+Before shipping any equipment to a data destruction provider’s facility, it is paramount to retain a record that shows the chain of custody.

-Are you concerned about data security and how your data media devices may be exposed now and in the future?
+Are you concerned about data security and exposing your company’s sensitive information to outsiders?
 At DataSpan, we have customizable turnkey solutions to securely store or destroy many forms of electronic media.
-You can lease or buy one of our secure storage containers in which to store your devices until you have enough that makes a service call cost-effective.
+You can lease or buy one of our secure containers to store your devices until you have enough to make a service call cost-effective.

-DataSpan can provide you with secure solutions anywhere in the United States or around the globe, on-site or off-site.
-We use the National Security Agency (NSA) and other government certified standards that meet all your legal requirements and practical needs.
+DataSpan can provide secure solutions anywhere in the United States or around the globe, on-site or off-site.
+We use NSA and other government-certified standards that meet all your legal requirements and practical needs.

-We have the expertise and the network of certified partners that allows us to offer you the best and most effective way to meet your company’s internal objectives.
-When you work with us, we will ensure that our service meets all legal or environmental monitoring requirements throughout the entire course of the project.
+Our expertise and network of certified partners allow us to offer you the best and most effective way to meet your company’s internal objectives.
+When you work with us, we will ensure our service meets all legal or environmental monitoring requirements throughout the project.

-If you would like to know more about us and the services that we offer, call us at 1-800-660-3586.
-Or visit our contact us page where you can leave us information about the best way to contact you, and one of our representatives will get back to you as soon as possible.
+To learn more about us and what we offer, call us at 800-660-3586.
+Or, reach out online and leave us information about the best way to contact you, and one of our representatives will get back to you as soon as possible.